mooijtech/go-pst/README.md

 | 499           |  1            | B-tree node level.
 A zero value represents a leaf node.
 A value greater than zero represents a branch node, with the highest level representing the root. |

 ### The b-tree entries

+**Note: When searching for an identifier make sure to only return the last found identifier as there can be two nodes (branch and leaf) with the same identifier**.

 #### The 64-bit block b-tree branch node entry